evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 ----------

 JWTs are cool.
 They're also difficult to get right and you probably don't need it.
-Be careful adopting them for anything serious, and maybe choose the simpler option: opaque tokens and Redis.
+Be careful adopting them for anything serious, and consider the simpler option first: Opaque session tokens.

+If you feel you have legimite reasons to adopt JWT, familiarize yourself with revoking, refresh tokens and asymmetric encryption.
+Most of us are not building software for space ships, so opting out of security features in favor of releasing early is a decision we make every day.
+It's better when that trade-off is made deliberatly.

 Thanks to [Dominik Zogg][6] for providing feedback and suggestions to this article!